-Sickle cell disease (SCD) is an inherited disorder caused by an abnormal form of a protein called beta-globin.
+Sickle cell disease (SCD), an umbrella group of hemoglobinopathies that includes sickle cell anemia, is an inherited disorder caused by an abnormal form of a protein called beta-globin.
 This can cause red blood cells to become sickle (crescent)-shaped and inflexible.
 Because of their abnormal shape, red blood cells have problems carrying oxygen and traveling through blood vessels.
 As a result, certain tissues in the child’s body do not receive enough blood.
 This can cause serious problems, including severe pain, stroke, or bacterial infections.
 People with SCD may have pain in the hands, arms, legs, and other parts of the body; chest pain with breathing problems; nervous system problems, from minor ones to stroke; and an enlarged spleen.

 - Supportive care.
 We do all we can to monitor your child’s health through frequent screening exams.
 Some children benefit from periodic blood transfusions, which temporarily lower the percentage of sickled red blood cells in the body and higher-than-normal iron levels.
 Medications are available to manage pain and keep your child comfortable.